Treboder/WebAppMonitoringUbuntu/README.md

 tbd image

 # PREPARE COMPUTE RESOURCES
+We assume that two linux-based machines are available, one for the web applications and one for the monitoring stack.
-After provisioning the ressources, we install [Prometheus Node Exporter](https://github.com/prometheus/node_exporter) on both instances.
+After provisioning the compute resources, we install [Prometheus Node Exporter](https://github.com/prometheus/node_exporter) on both instances.
 As a result we should see the Node Exporter endpoint exposed to port 9100 (dont forget to open the port by adjusting the security group).
  1. Create a user for Prometheus Node Exporter and install Node Exporter binaries -> [cf. scripts/node exporter install.sh](scripts/node%20exporter%20install.sh)